John Bel Edwards

 First elected to the Louisiana House in 2007, Edwards became Democratic minority leader in 2012.
-He defeated Republican U.S. Senator David Vitter in the second round of the 2015 election for governor.
-Edwards won a second term in 2019, becoming the first Democrat to win reelection as governor of Louisiana since Edwin Edwards (no relation) in 1975.
-He is a United States Army veteran, having served with the 82nd Airborne Division, reaching the rank of captain.
-He is Louisiana's only statewide elected Democratic official.
+He defeated Republican U.S. Senator David Vitter in the second round of the 2015 gubernatorial election, and became Louisiana governor in January 2016.
+During his first term, Edwards expanded protections for LGBTQ people in the workplace, enacted Medicaid expansion, signed legislation to reduce Louisiana's prison population, and implemented a six-week abortion ban.
+He won a second term in 2019, becoming the first Democrat to win reelection as governor of Louisiana since Edwin Edwards (no relation) in 1975.
+In his second term, Edwards was governor during the COVID-19 pandemic, as well as during Hurricane Ida and Hurricane Nicholas.
+He also signed legislation requiring public schools to display the national motto "In God We Trust" in classrooms.
+After leaving office in 2024, Edwards joined the New Orleans–based law firm Fishman Haygood LLP, where his practice focuses primarily on renewable energy litigation.